NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * Provider can be an individual, business or company that outsource products such as hardware devices or software applicatiosn or services like consulting, legal, marketing, or real estate.
 * **Service provider**: Attacker may infiltrate a service providers' with a malicious intent againsts the organization.
 For instance, attackers may pose as a set of advocates hired to fight a lawsuit filed against the company and intentionally lose the case causing high rate of loss to the organization.
 * **Hardware provider**: An attacker may tamper with a hadrware device being outsourced to other companies.
 They may insert backdoors that give them control of the device the moment the customer configures the hardware.
-* **Software provider**: An attacker may target the software being provisioned to organizations by external companies, inserting malicious code before it is released or manipulating it into downloading malicious scripts through fake patches or updates.
+* **Software provider**: An attacker may target the software being provisioned to organizations by external companies, and inserting malicious code before it is released or manipulating it into downloading malicious scripts through fake patches or updates.

 #### Cryptographic
 Cryptographic vulnerabilities refer to the weaknesses in the design and/or implementation of cryptographic algorithms or protocols.
 These may include low key sizes, use of outdated cryptographic protocols and insecure storage and/or communication of cryptographic keys.